Azure-Samples/apim-genai-gateway-toolkit/capabilities/manage-spikes-with-payg/README.md

 ## Capability

-In this capability, the traffic is routed to the PTU1 instance as the primary backend.
-When the PTU1 instance returns a 429 Retry response the request is re-submitted to the PAYG1 instance.
+In this capability, traffic is routed to the PTU1 instance as the primary backend.
+When the PTU1 instance returns a 429 Retry response, the request is re-submitted to the PAYG1 instances using API Management policies.
+Infrastructure based spillover is implemented in [manage-spikes-with-payg-v2](../manage-spikes-with-payg-v2/README.md).

 ## How the policy works

-- This capability leverages the APIM [`retry` policy](https://learn.microsoft.com/en-us/azure/api-management/retry-policy)
+- Retry policy properties are configured.

-- The segment in the retry policy will execute **at least once** and when the response is null (request entering first time into the retry segment) then it will be routed to the PTU instance.
+- The segment in the retry policy is executed **at least once**.
+When the response is null (request entering first time into the retry segment) then it will be routed to the PTU instance.

-- If the PTU instance responds back with 429, then the request will be routed to the PAYG instance.
+- If the PTU instance responds back with 429, the request will automatically be retried and routed to the PAYG instance.

 ## How to see this in action

 To see this policy in action, first deploy the accelerator using the instructions [here](../../README.md) setting the `USE_SIMULATOR` value to `true`.
 This will deploy OpenAI API simulators to enable testing the APIM policies without the cost of Azure OpenAI API calls.

-Once the accelerator is deployed, open a bash terminal in the route directory of the repo and run `./scripts/run-end-to-end-manage-spikes-with-payg.sh`.
+Once the accelerator is deployed, open a bash terminal in the root directory of the repo and run `./scripts/run-end-to-end-manage-spikes-with-payg.sh`.

-This script runs a load test for 6 minutes which repeatedly sends requests to the OpenAI simulator via APIM using the retry with pay as you go policy.
+This script runs a load test for 6 minutes, which repeatedly sends requests to the OpenAI simulator via APIM using the retry with pay as you go policy.
 Partway through the test, the user count is increased to generate a spike in traffic.

 After the load test is complete, the script waits for the metrics to be ingested into Log Analytics and then queries the results.